snyk/broker/README.md

 - [x] Proxy e2e socket (server -> client -> internal -> client -> server)
 - [ ] Can serve as both client and server
 - [ ] client can forward requests from internal to server

+# Notes

+- Broker clients are *uniquely* identified (i.e. the same ID can't be used twice)